 Artificial Intelligence Transparency Statement

-The Net Zero Economy Authority (the Authority) recognises the potential of Artificial Intelligence (AI) to enhance efficiency, improve decision-making, and service delivery.
+The Net Zero Economy Authority (NZEA) recognises the potential of Artificial Intelligence (AI) to enhance efficiency, improve decision-making and service delivery.

-As the Authority is currently operating on the Department of the Prime Minister and Cabinet’s (PM&C) ICT systems and policies, our use of, and approach to AI aligns with PM&C’s AI Transparency Statement, which has been adapted below.
+As the NZEA is currently operating on the Department of the Prime Minister and Cabinet’s (PM&C) ICT systems and policies, our use of and approach to AI aligns with PM&C’s AI Transparency Statement and Australia’s AI Ethics Principles.
+These have been adapted below.

-The Authority adheres to Australia’s AI Ethics Principles, demonstrating our commitment to protecting privacy and security and to the Digital Information Agency’s Policy for the responsible use of AI in government.
-AI is used in a manner consistent with the APS Values, Code of Conduct and Employment Principles.
+The NZEA has committed to the Digital Information Agency’s Policy for the responsible use of AI in government.
+We use AI in a manner consistent with the APS Values, Code of Conduct and Employment Principles.

-In addition to Australia’s AI Ethics Principles, the Authority has adopted the following 6 AI principles:
+In addition to Australia’s AI Ethics Principles, the NZEA has adopted the following 6 AI principles:

 - Only AI tools that are authorised for access and use within PM&C’s ICT systems are to be deployed.